gobeyondidentity/developer-docs/docs/integration-guides/next-auth.md

 <Tabs>
   <TabItem value="version12" label="Next.js 12" default>

 NextAuth has a `useSession` hook to access session data and authentication status on the client side.
-In order to use this hook your components must be wrapped in a `SessionProvider` which uses React Context.
+To use this hook, you must wrap your components in a `SessionProvider`, which uses React Context.

 1. Wrap your main components in a `SessionProvider`

   ```javascript
   import { SessionProvider } from 'next-auth/react';